onurqnel/MyCSJourney/src/content/posts/Cpp.md

 ### Type Definitions

-`typedef` is a keyword in C++ that allows you to create a alias for an existing type
+`typedef` is a keyword that allows you to create a alias for an existing type

 ```cpp
 typedef existing_type new_name;